 Furthermore, there are many fun things you can do with seashells at the beach.
 Hence they are useful substances that make the beach experience memorable.
 And they are seashells.
 You will indeed have a pleasant stay at the beach while having fun.

 Other than hairpins, you can make little hair clips for your children.
-These seashell hairpins and clips are good crafts that will bring a coastal groove on your hair.
+These seashell hairpins and clips are good crafts that will bring a coastal groove to your hair.

 Therefore, among many fun things you can do with seashells at the beach, crafting necklaces and bracelets is one wonderful thing to do.